axuanhogan/system-architecture-notes/README.md

 	use-case -- Use --> domain
 	use-case -.
 Implement .-> application-layer-port-in
-	use-case -- Use --> external-adapters-out
+	external-adapters-in -- Use --> external-adapters-out
 	external-adapters-in -- Use --> use-case
 	external-adapters-out -.
 Implement .-> application-layer-port-out